Programme participation cost

 EIT AVSA scholarships, partial scholarships up to EUR 13,500 (all nationalities).
 European students receive a partial waiver for the programme participation cost down to EUR 2,000/year.

-The scholarships are awarded by the SINReM Selection Committee, based upon the strength of the academic profile and motivation.
+The scholarships are awarded by the SINReM Student Selection Committee, based on the strength of the academic profile and motivation.

 Erasmus Mundus scholarship

 The Erasmus Mundus scholarship is a full scholarship that includes the programme participation cost, a monthly allowance and travel costs up to a total of EUR 49,000 for the full 2-year programme.
-The programme participation cost is automatically paid from the scholarship.
+The programme participation cost is included in the scholarship.

 The student receives EUR 1,000/month allowance as support for housing and general subsistence.
 European students do not receive this monthly allowance when staying in their home country.

-A further travel allowance of up to EUR 3,000/year (European students: EUR 1000/year) and an instalment fee of EUR 1,000 payment (only for non-European students) is also provided.
+A further travel budget of up to EUR 3,000/year (European students: EUR 1000/year) and an instalment fee of EUR 1,000 payment (only for non-European students) is also provided.

 All nationalities can apply.

-The student receives the scholarship in allowances of EUR 1,500 starting in June of the first year of studies as support for housing and general subsistence.
+The student receives the scholarship in allowances of EUR 1,500/month starting in June of the first year of studies as support for housing, travel and general subsistence.

 All nationalities can apply.